robwlakes/Weather-Station-OS-Sensors/README.md

 The weather station sensors, along with the Arduino in control, also open a myriad of other possibilities of intelligent switching of devices in response to weather.
 For example low wind speed and low temperatures often combine as a frost situation inland.
 These conditions could be detected and the Arduino could turn on sprinklers to save a grape harvest from frost damage.

 **How to add weather sensors to your project**
-If you have an Arduino project that looks as though weather conditions may be a factor in its success, then I can recommend buying an Oregon Scientific weather station (I used the WMR86 protocol V3.0) as a great start.
+If you have an Arduino project that looks as though weather conditions may be a factor in its success, then I can recommend buying an Oregon Scientific weather station (I used the WMR86 protocol V3.0) as a great starting point.
 These programs are not just compile run and sit back, but are offered to serious experimenters who can program and build on other people's ideas.
 If you are inspired by these programs to do something exciting please let me know.
 NB I receive no financial, or any other benefits from promoting Oregon Scientific equipment.

 Rob

 Initial upload of Arduino+433MHz Rx base station routines:

-Raw (grabs Manchester encoded data, 8bytes)
+BestRaw (grabs Manchester encoded data, first 8bytes of every packet)

-Debugger (get Manchester encoded data, variable packet length)
+BestDebugger (get Manchester encoded data, recognises variable packet length)

-DebugVersion_16_NextStep (Decodes Oregon Scientific sensors to human readable format)
+NextStep (Decodes Oregon Scientific sensors to human readable format)

-Final (gets data from Oregon Scientific Weather sensors and decodes them)
+Final (gets data from Oregon Scientific Weather sensors and decodes them, reports every minute)

 Transmitter9 (sends temp to Arduino Base using protocol similar to OS (NB Not OS compatible)